Configure CloudTrail inputs for the Splunk Add-on for AWS

 Before you begin configuring your CloudTrail inputs, be aware of the following behaviors:

-1. You should only have a single enabled CloudTrail modular input for each unique SQS > SNS > S3 bucket path.
+- Create a single enabled CloudTrail modular input for each unique SQS > SNS > S3 bucket path.
 Multiple enabled modular inputs can cause conflicts when trying to delete SQS messages or S3 records that another modular input is attempting to access and parse.
 Be sure to disable or delete testing configs before going to production.

 Configure a CloudTrail input on the data collection node using one of the following ways: